Of course, here in the United States, we have 94 million not working, and they are all eating.

 It just skyrockets every year, no matter what.

-And the same people are out there telling you they're going to lower the price for this, they're going to make it more affordable for you, are the same people that make sure college tuition always goes up.
+And the same people are out there telling you they're going to lower the price for this, they're going to make this more affordable for you, are the same people that make sure college tuition always goes up.

-The point is that one body of the Washington state government was able to actually affect a tuition decrease in uh in state-run schools.
+The point is that one body of the Washington state government was able to actually affect a tuition decrease in state-run schools, even an AP story about it.

 But the point is it can happen if people simply try and have it as an objective.

-And they did get they got one Democrat, a conservative Democrat to go along with them, and that made the difference.
+And they did get, they got one Democrat, a conservative Democrat to go along with them, and that made the difference.

-I gave a quick break, we're gonna come back, and we've got some calls I want to get to, so sit tight.
+We're going to come back, and we've got some calls I want to get to, so sit tight.

 That's coming next.